 Ensuring the City's infrastructure is modernized and can accommodate future growth is a critical charge of local governments.
-The City's infrastructure is continuously aging, with deferred maintenance still remaining from the COVID Pandemic.
+Much of the The City's infrastructure is nearing the end of its lifecycle and crafting Capital Improvement Programs that effectively manage infrastructure isimperative.
+Additionally, the City experienced significant power outages during the 2022-2023winter season that negatively impacted the City at large. continuously aging, with deferred maintenance still remaining from the COVID Pandemic.
 Crafting capital improvement programs to effectively address this maintenance backlog and manage the City's infrastructure into the future is imperative.
-The City's Public Works Department continues to improve City infrastructure, including roads and storm drains, through the City's 5-Year Capital Improvement Plan process.
+The City's Public Works Department continues to improve City infrastructure- including road maintenance roads and storm drains, through the City's 5-Year Capital Improvement Plan process.
 The City will continue to work cooperatively with outside agencies, including the Pacific Gas and Electric Company (PG&E), the Carmel Area Wastewater District (CAWD), and California American Water (Cal-AM), to continue to maintain and upgrade the City's infrastructure.